 Unfortunately not all agencies and agents on the Internet representing themselves and Costa Rica are licensed as it is not a requirement from the government of Costa Rica.
 Put your trust with RE/MAX Tres Amigos and take advantage of over 100 years combined of local real estate knowledge and experience.
 RE/MAX Tres Amigos will be looking out for your best interests.

 When searching the Internet for that perfect tropical property as a second home/vacation spot, or for future retirement, it is also very important to look for the right Realtor.
 A licensed, professional and knowledgeable agent is what you should be looking for.

 Is Title Insurance available?

 The simple answer is no, but do not let that scare you.
-Title Insurance had been available in Costa Rica for quite a while through well-known international companies such as Fidelity Title.
-Because of the National registry system a good attorney will investigate the property all the back to the original ownership even if the ownership has been transferred fifty times and any problems would be discovered during this search.
+Title Insurance was available in Costa Rica for quite a while through well-known international companies such as Fidelity Title.
+Because of the National registry system a good attorney will investigate the property all the way back to the original ownership even if the ownership has been transferred fifty times and any problems would be discovered during this search.
 The title Insurance companies closed shop in Costa Rica because attorneys are doing exactly the same thing they offered, without the extra expense.

 What are property taxes like?

 Property taxes In Costa Rica are the same throughout the entire country and are very low.
 Municipal property taxes are only ¼ of 1% of the registered property value.
 For example a property with a registered valued of $200,000 pays $500 per year in property tax.